For Wisconsin's Dairy Farmers, Tariffs Could Reshape The Race For The Senate

 Hoping for a better deal

 At the Wisconsin State Fair this month, farmers from across the state were showing off their prize cattle.
-Among several stalls, bulls were getting full beauty treatments with fur blowouts and hair spray, their coats delicately sheared and brushed to look fluffy.
+Among several stalls, cattle were getting full beauty treatments with fur blowouts and hair spray, their coats delicately sheared and brushed to look fluffy.

-That's where 70-year-old Dan Angotti was hanging out with his grandchildren, wearing denim overalls and a baseball cap.
+That's where 70-year-old Dan Angotti, wearing denim overalls and a baseball cap, was hanging out with his grandchildren.
 Angotti runs Dad Acres in a town called Freedom.
 The region went all in for Trump during the 2016 election.

 Despite concerns over the tariffs, Angotti says he's willing to give the president as long as it takes to get a better deal.

-Note: An earlier version of this story misidentified the type of cattle on display at an exhibit at the Wisconsin State Fair earlier this month as bulls.